 One of the first steps toward becoming a social science research assistant is to earn a bachelor’s degree in a field such as psychology, a social science discipline, or a related area.
 According to O*NET Online, the occupational information source sponsored by the U.S. Department of Labor, about half of polled social science research assistants held a bachelor’s degree.

-The goal of an online bachelor’s in psychology degree program, for example, is to combine a solid foundation in contemporary psychology with the experience students gain from working in the field.
+The goal of an bachelor of arts in psychology online program, for example, is to combine a solid foundation in contemporary psychology with the experience students gain from working in the field.
 A bachelor’s in psychology can help prepare students for research positions in the business, government, academic, or nonprofit sectors.

 Gain Hands-on Experience in an Entry-Level Position